 Dear Diabetes Professional,

-We are pleased to invite you to join us this fall for the 13th Annual Diabetes Technology Meeting, from October 31 to November 2, 2013, at the Hyatt Regency San Francisco Airport in Burlingame, California.
+We are pleased to invite you to join us this fall for the 15th Annual Diabetes Technology Meeting, from October 22 to October 24, 2015, at the Bethesda North Marriott Hotel & Conference Center in Bethesda, Maryland.

 The meeting’s goal is to assemble technology developers and users to facilitate creation of new and cost-effective tools—including an artificial pancreas—to help people with diabetes.
 The meeting will particularly emphasize original data.
 Scientists and clinicians will have plenty of opportunities to share ideas in both formal and informal settings, and gain insight into how to help decrease the physical and psychological burden of diabetes.

-We look forward to seeing you in San Francisco and sharing information about projects of mutual interest.
+We look forward to seeing you in Bethesda and sharing information about projects of mutual interest.

 With best wishes,

 David C. Klonoff, M.D., FACP, FRCP (Edin), Fellow AIMBE